The Lark Awards

 Our staff is all-volunteer.
 Are we eligible?

-Unfortunately, no. In order to apply, the organization must have at least three full-time paid staff employed by the organization.
+Unfortunately, no. To apply, the organization must have at least three full-time paid staff employed by the organization.

 We are currently in the middle of changing our leadership structure.
 Is this a good time for the organization to receive this support?

-If your organization is going through an active leadership transition, please contact us to schedule a call and discuss further.
+If your organization is going through an active leadership transition, please contact Durfee to schedule a call and discuss further.

 Is there a tax liability associated with this award?

-Durfee Lark Awards funds are issued to nonprofit organizations to support staff’s collective care and renewal.
-Under the IRS code, these funds are considered charitable support to organizations.
+Durfee Lark Awards funds are issued to nonprofit organizations to support staff collective care and renewal.
+Under IRS code, these funds are considered charitable support to organizations.
 However, there may be additional tax liabilities that organizations and employees should be aware of.
-The Durfee Foundation is not able to provide tax advice but here is some information and resources to help you navigate potential issues.
+Durfee cannot provide tax advice, but notes that if some or all funds are earmarked for individual use, a personal tax liability could exist for staff members depending on the amount and method of distribution.
+Durfee advises organizations to seek advice from their accountant before disbursing funds.